 Sexless marriages are, more often than not, a sign of deeper relationship issues like a lack of emotional intimacy, resentment, the “roommate phase,” or boredom.
-Whatever the issue, a sexless relationship is a symptom of a bigger underlying problem, and it shouldn’t be ignored.
+Whatever the case, a sexless relationship shouldn’t be ignored.
+Because the longer you wait to fix it the longer it will take to get solved.
 So what do you do if you find yourself in a sexless marriage?
-What steps can you take to fix your sexless marriage.
-Sex therapists who are well-versed in helping couples work through issues of sexual dry spells walk us through how often people fall into sexless marriages, and how to help get a relationship back on track.
+What steps can you take to fix a one?
+We asked a variety of sex therapists and counsellors who are well-versed in helping couples work through issues of sexual dry spells to walk us through how often people fall into sexless marriages, and how to help get a relationship back on track.

 “When I start working with parents who find themselves in a sexless marriage, I don’t tell them to go off and “just do it.”
 The first step is to simply help them have a better conversation about sex.
 Sexual problems are so common among new parents, but discussing them in a loving, creative, and productive way is not,” explains Dana B. Myers, sex coach and author of The Mommy Mojo Makeover.
 “There is often an expectation that couples should just return to the same frequency and the quality of sex.
 But with kids in the picture, things truly have changed.
 But things can get better once again, and with open communication, sex life after kids can become even more expansive and pleasurable than it was pre-kids.”
 According to Myers, people waste too much time talking about how little sex they’re having within marriage.
 She suggests getting proactive.
 Get to talking.
 If that’s too much of a challenge, think about seeking some professional help.

 4. Nurture the Emotional Intimacy